maximdorogov/vit-for-multiclass-image-classification/readme.md

 ### Training Configuration

-In order to keep the reproducibility in each experiment a `yaml` file was used to track some of the most important hyperparameters.
-Most of them are alredy logged by `transformers` trainer class into the experiment folder.
-The lr scheduller (linear decay), optimizer (AdamW) and loss function (Cross Entropy) were used by default.
+In order to keep the reproducibility in each experiment, a `yaml` file was used to track some of the most important hyperparameters.
+Most of them are already logged by the `transformers` trainer class into the experiment folder.
+The LR scheduller (linear decay), optimizer (AdamW) and loss function (Cross Entropy) were used by default.

 The default parameters related to data batching and model type are: